 - It is at the discretion of the centre as to whether a late candidate should be admitted to the exam room.
 Arrivals up to 30 minutes will be permitted entry, except in instances where it would disrupt a video or audio based exam.
-Arrivals after 30 minutes will need to be sent to the exam's office to decide the feasibility of them completing the exam. - Where a candidate arrives more than one hour after the publishes starting time for an exam which lasts more than one hour, or after the awarding bodies published finish time for an exam which lasts less than one hour, are considered very late.
+Arrivals after 30 minutes will need to be sent to the exam's office to decide the feasibility of them completing the exam. - A candidate who arrives late and is permitted by the centre to sit the examination, must be allowed the full time for the examination, including any approved additional time (Special Exam Arrangements) - Where a candidate arrives more than one hour after the published starting time for an exam which lasts more than one hour, or after the awarding bodies published finish time for an exam which lasts less than one hour, are considered very late.
 The centre may still permit the candidate to take the exam but the reasons for the lateness must be recorded and submitted along with the relevant JCQ paperwork. - All students arriving late for internal exams should be sent to the Exams Office.